Peter Finch (poet): Later life and work

-In the new millennium Finch worked on psychogeographies and alternative guides to his native city of Cardiff.
-His first book of this genre, Real Cardiff, which appeared in 2002 was successful enough to generate three follow ups and a whole series of Real books covering mainly conurbations throughout the UK.
+In the new millennium, Finch worked on psychogeographies and alternative guides to his native city of Cardiff.
+His first book of this genre, Real Cardiff, which appeared in 2002, was successful enough to generate three follow-ups and a whole series of Real books covering mainly urban areas throughout the UK.
 These are written by a range of authors (including Grahame Davies and Patrick McGuinness).
 There are 25 in the series to date.
 Finch acts as series editor.
 Finch has also written on popular music (The Roots of Rock – 2016), the Severn Estuary (Edging the Estuary – 2013) and has produced innovative walking guides to both Cardiff and its valleys with the photographer John Briggs.

-In 2022 with the assistance of editor Andrew Taylor he published two volumes comprising 1,000 pages of his Collected Poems.
+In 2022, with the assistance of editor Andrew Taylor, Finch published two volumes comprising 1,000 pages of his Collected Poems.
 These books have been well received.
-He has recently published a new chapbook of 14 poems, Just When You Think It's Over – It Starts Again with the small diy, punk, handmade publisher in New Jersey, Between Shadows Press.
+He has recently published a new chapbook of 14 poems, Just When You Think It's Over – It Starts Again, with the small DIY, punk, handmade publisher in New Jersey, Between Shadows Press.
+In early 2025 Seren brought out There's Everything To Play For - The Poetry of Peter Finch, a critical overview of Finch's work from Andrew Taylor.

+In 2025 he published The Literary Business, a personal ramble around the book world.
+Over the past 60 years Finch had seen the business from all sides.
+This is his report on what he found.